Burgos Circle: Structure

 The center island of Burgos Circle forms a small park, Burgos Park.
-At the center of the park is a sculpture by Reynato Paz Contreras called The Trees, the first piece of public art to be installed in the Bonifacio Global City.
+At the center of the park is a sculpture by Reynato Paz Contreras called The Trees, the first piece of public art to be installed in Bonifacio Global City.
 The bronze-and-brass piece was commissioned by the Bonifacio Art Foundation, which is responsible for maintaining the district's public art installations.

 Measuring 6.5 m tall and surrounded by a grove, The Trees consists of three interlocking trees which form a dome.
 Representing the circle of life, the trees are a reminder of the progressive development and the preservation of Mother Earth, while the branches represent stability.
 More recently, the sculpture became a romantic place for couples to meet, and in 2016, it became a major landmark for those playing Pokémon Go in the area, with the game helping to boost foot traffic in the form of increased dining receipts days after it was first released in the Philippines.